NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-20-coin-change-dynamic-programming.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Figure 3 - subproblem 1*

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 We move on onto the index 2, meaning the subproblem of amount 2.
 Repeat the process.
 Pick coint 1 => 2 - 1 = 1.
 Our new amount is 1.
 We have already computed the best amount of coins to reach the value of 1, which is 1.
 Since this value is 1 and we picked the coin 1 again, that is 1 + 1 = 2 coins picked to make the value of 2.
 The final test in the array = 8min(1+1, 12) = 2.
 Now, we pick coin with value 2 => 2 - 2 = 0.
 We, know that for the amount of 0, we need no coins, so we only picked one coin this time 0 + 1 = 1.
 Check with the previous best amount of coins for the value of 2 and choose the smaller one => min(0+1, 2) = 1.
 Hence, our new minimum amount of coins to reach teh value of w is 1 (we just picked the coin with value 2).
+Now we try coin 5 => 2 - 5 = -3.
+Not considering this one.

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 ![bottom-up-approach](../../assets/posts_images/coins_4.png)